sormeno/prognoZTM/README.md

 # prognoZTM

-#### prognoZTM is demo project for recruitment purposes.
-It hasn't got any commercial uses.

 General goal of the project is to find public transport bottlenecks in any city.
 ##### Project has got 3 main parts: